-The wild is calling
+The Wild is Calling

 Our environment is ever-changing, and the relationships among its inhabitants are key to our future.
-Here, you will gain broad knowledge of organismal sciences and focus on wildlife management, ecology and the preservation of biodiversity.
+Here, you will gain a broad knowledge of organismal sciences and focus on wildlife management, ecology and the preservation of biodiversity.
 This program exceeds the internationally recognized standards of The Wildlife Society and the U.S. Fish and Wildlife Service.
 With this competitive edge, you can pursue a career as a wildlife manager, park ranger, urban biologist, game warden, ecologist or conservation planner.
 Excel in positions on private game ranches, nature centers, with governmental agencies and private organizations such as Texas Parks and Wildlife, the U.S. Fish and Wildlife Service, the National Forest Service, the Nature Conservancy and the Audubon Society.
 In addition, students graduating from this program can pursue graduate study for further professional development and opportunity.
-Utilizing STEM innovation and discovery, you can protect the earth’s inhabitants and help them thrive.
+Utilizing STEM innovation and discovery, you can protect the earth's inhabitants and help them thrive.
 This program is offered as a collaboration between the Department of Biological and Environmental Science and the College of Agricultural Sciences and Natural Resources.

 Is this Program a Good Fit for You?